 2. Apply Rubbing Alcohol

-3. Sand Lightly
+3. Sand the Plastic

 4. Apply Primer

-Plastic is a slick and non-porous material, so you must apply primer before painting it.
-Spray enamel paint will stick without a primer, but oil-based primer will help it stick better.
+While spray enamel paint will stick without a primer, oil-based primer will help it stick better.

 To apply primer, use a paintbrush or a sprayer.
 Apply 2 coats of primer.
 Wait for the first coat of primer to dry before applying the next one.